 Rapid Spanning Tree Protocol (RSTP) is the second STP type.
-RSTP is a fast converged version of STP as its name implies.
+It is a fast converged version of Spanning Tree Protocol as its name implies.
 RSTP bypass the Blocking State and Listenning State of STP, and provide Forwarding State in 15 Seconds.
 So, the convergence time is lower than STP.

 • Root Port